 How will I know when to top AdBlue® up?

 However, if these warnings are ignored and the AdBlue® is allowed to deplete, the vehicle will no longer restart once the ignition is turned off; this is a required feature of the system, not a fault.
-If this happens the vehicle will require a full AdBlue® top-up and a repairer will be required to re-programme the vehicle before it can be restarted.
-If in doubt, please contact a member of our staff who are happy to help.
+If this happens the vehicle will need a full AdBlue® top-up and a repairer will be required to re-programme the vehicle before it can be restarted.
+If in doubt, please refer to the vehicle handbook for specific guidance.
+Alternatively, please contact a member of our staff who are happy to help.

 TCH Leasing will pay for AdBlue® top-ups that are within your scheduled service visits; however, it will be the driver’s responsibility to arrange the top-up outside of these scheduled service visits.
 AdBlue® can be purchased from most good fuel stations.